Celebrating Women from Irish Mythology

 How do people submit their art work?
 Submissions can take the form of text or photographs of art sent by email to email@example.com and firstname.lastname@example.org.
 These should be accompanied by a description of how the art relates to Irish mythology or folklore.

 What are the criteria by which the art will be judged?
-Submissions are assessed according to originality/creativity, appropriateness of theme (remember the theme centres on female characters from Irish mythology or folklore – think of characters that might form part of the imagery for Ireland’s passports), quality of composition, effect of the artwork and overall impression as an excellent or outstanding work of art.
+Submissions are assessed according to originality/creativity, appropriateness of theme (i.e., the theme centre on a female character or characters from Irish mythology or folklore), quality of composition, effect of the artwork and overall impression as an excellent or outstanding work of art.

 Where will the prizes be awarded?
 If conditions allow, we would like to announce or award a prize at Rathcroghan, Coventry and the Irish Post offices or a nearby location.